opentimestamps/javascript-opentimestamps/README.md

 #### Upgrade

 Upgrade incomplete remote calendar timestamps to be independently verifiable.
+This command overwrite the file `examples/incomplete.txt.ots` if needed and make a backup of the old content at `examples/incomplete.txt.ots`.

 ```shell
 node ots-cli.js upgrade examples/incomplete.txt.ots